DominikStiller/ptinsight/playground/3_flink-singlenode/README.md

-# Apache Flink (non-clustered)
+# Apache Flink (single node)

 ## Use Case
 * Input: MQTT feed from HSL.fi (Helsinki Transport Agency)
-* Output: Number of bus/tram arrivals/departures in a 5 s window
+* Output: Number of bus/tram arrivals/departures
+    * To Kafka: in a 5 s window
+    * To stdout: in a 10 s window
+    * To Lambda: in a 30 s window

 ## Deployment